MicrosoftDocs/win32/desktop-src/wintouch/choosing-the-right-approach-to-windows-touch.md

 >
 > When set to "Off", three- and four-finger interactions can be supported by apps (they will not be handled by the system).
 >
-> If your application is reliant upon these interactions, you should direct users to this setting.
+> If your application must support these interactions, we recommend that you inform users of this setting.

 ## You want to enable Windows Touch input to an application that uses the RealTimeStylus